richardmukechiwa/client-subscription-prediction/README.md

 Low risk, but with limited early withdrawal options

-The goal of this project is to assist banks or marketing teams in identifying likely customers, optimizing targeting strategies, and improving campaign success rates through data-driven predictions.This project is a machine learning classification model designed to predict whether a customer will subscribe to a term deposit based on demographic and campaign-related features.
-The data comes from a marketing campaign conducted by a Portuguese bank, where customers were contacted via phone calls.

-A term deposit is a financial product where a customer deposits a fixed amount of money into a bank account for a specified period and earns interest over that term.
-It offers:

 - A guaranteed interest rate

 - A fixed term duration

 - Low risk, but with limited early withdrawal options

 Users interact with the model via a simple web interface built with Flask.
 Upon submitting client data (such as age, balance, day of month. month, and outcome of previous campaigns), the model returns a real-time prediction indicating the likelihood of a successful subscription.